|

 Subselves may know they're in

-the past, but can fear shifting to the present, or not know how to.
+the past, but can fear shifting to the present, or not know how to do so.
 In parts work, such

 parts can tour